ShaonMajumder/PenOS/docs/architecture.md

 - Heap freelist currently lacks trimming back to the PMM; future work could unmap idle pages or add slab allocators.
 - Flesh out the scheduler to reclaim finished tasks and allow user-created threads.
 - Extend the shell, add filesystem plus storage drivers, and integrate GUI or framebuffer output.
+- Expand the syscall table (and eventually raise the gate's DPL) so ring-3 processes can invoke richer kernel services.